vPotusFlotus/tanzu-kubernetes-grid-demos/TKGs/How-To/Content/How-to-Upgrade-a-Tanzu-Kubernetes-Cluster.md

 https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-C285CC64-93F6-4EB3-9CBA-7903DE74755E.html

-You can also edit and re-apply the yalm file that was originally used, but this is NOT recommended. (see: https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-DF2B3886-4BE0-4E88-B549-DC9C1C653FDB.html#cluster-manifest-update-methods-2)
+You can also edit and re-apply the YAML file that was originally used, but this is NOT recommended. (see: https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-DF2B3886-4BE0-4E88-B549-DC9C1C653FDB.html#cluster-manifest-update-methods-2)

 ## Table of Contents